parsa-abbasi/parsa-abbasi.github.io/content/teaching/nlp/index.md

 ## Finishing Up
 Thank you for keeping up with me until the end!

-If you have any questions or suggestions, please send me an email at [parsa.abbasi1996@gmail.com](mailto:parsa.abbasi1996@gmail.com?subject=Mail%20about%20nlp).
+If you have any questions or suggestions, feel free to reach out to me!